Sepera-okeq/DDS-Evrika-Plugin/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-xyz`
-3. Commit your changes: `git commit -m "Add some feature"`
+3. Commit your changes: `git commit -m "feat: Add some feature"`
 4. Push to the branch: `git push origin feature-xyz`
 5. Submit a pull request.